tejten/GitLab-DevSecOps-Learning-Lab/RUNBOOK.md

 - Remediation is not done when the code is edited.
 It is done when the next scan confirms the finding is gone or intentionally accepted.
 - CODEOWNERS routes reviews based on files and directories.
+- Code owner rules need eligible approvers.
+A rule with only the MR author as owner can become invalid when author self-approval is disabled.
 - Repeatable labs need a change ledger: files touched, exact snippets, commands, expected GitLab result, and cleanup steps.
 - Keep risky training code isolated and clearly marked as intentionally unsafe.